Court Has Jurisdiction Over Taiwanese Corporation

 The case is Sanho Corporation v.
 Kaijet Technology International Ltd., Civil Action No. 1:18-cv-05385-SDG decided on July 29, 2020 in the U.S. District Court for the Northern District of Georgia, Atlanta Division.

-Legal translation services company All Language Alliance, Inc. provides certified translation of letters rogatory, the complaint and summons for international service of process (ISOP) in Taiwan and supplies Mandarin deposition interpreters for international virtual depositions via Zoom and in-person Mandarin deposition interpreters for on-site depositions in patent infringement cases.
+Legal translation services company All Language Alliance, Inc. provides certified translation of letters rogatory, the complaint and summons for international service of process (ISOP) in Taiwan, and supplies Mandarin deposition interpreters with a high level of sophistication for international virtual depositions via Zoom and in-person Mandarin deposition interpreters for on-site depositions in patent infringement cases, including depositions ordered by the USPTO PTAB.

 #alllalanguagealliance #TraditionalChinesetranslation #LettersRogatorytranslation #legaldocumenttranslation #legaltranslationservices #Chinesetranslationservices #EnglishtoChinesetranslation #complainttranslation #summonstranslation #intellectualpropertylitigation #IPlitigation #IPlitigationtrnslation #litigationtranslation #Mandarininterpreter #HagueServiceConvention